OPEN CALL / ARTIST-IN-RESIDENCE (AIR) GRANT

 – Access to archives and databases

-– A materials and firing budget of DKK 12,500 per grant recipient during the stay
+– A materials and firing budget of DKK 12,500 per grant recipient during the stay.
+The materials budget is intended for experimenting and for developing new artistic working methods and works

 Application Requirements